duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

     { key: 'short_desc' }
     // this is an extra "key" which servers as a fallback.
 This means if
-    // either the 'name' or 'short_desc' or relevant the item is consdiered
+    // either the 'name' or 'short_desc' or relevant the item is considered
     // relevant
 ],